bigfix/developer.bigfix.com/site/pages/get-started/integrate-external-applications.md

 ---
-title: Integrate with External Applications
+title: Integrating with External Applications
 ---

-The following graphic shows sample customizations that you can do to integrate BigFix with external applications and resources, the language and API involved.
+The following graphic shows sample customizations that you can do to integrate BigFix with external applications and resources, and the APIs involved.

 ![Customize Integrations](/static/img/customize-integrations.png)

-The language highlighted in the graphic operates on data collected on the clients and stored in the BigFix database.
+Click [REST API](/rest-api/) to access the documentation and examples about the BigFix REST API.

+Click [Other APIs](/other/) to access the documentation about the Client Compliance API.